Microsoft lists and Power Automate

 Creating website forms can be challenging to setup.
 In the past Microsoft offered InfoPath.
 Personally, I used JotForm for websites.
 For a while, Microsoft did not offer an InfoPath alternative.
 Then Microsoft released Microsoft Forms.
 Initially for the education sector only.
 Business customers successfully reached out to Microsoft.
 Requesting ‘Forms’ to be released for business customers.

-You have a website that you want to add a form.
-You need form submissions to be automatically posted to a SharePoint list or Excel or Common Data Service (CDS, Dynamics CRM).
+You have a website where you want to add a form.
+You need form submissions to be automatically posted.
+To a SharePoint list or Excel or Common Data Service (CDS, Dynamics CRM).
 You may possibly want to use the data to produce Power BI reports.

-Microsoft Office 365 E3 licence.
+Microsoft Office 365 E3 license.
 Alternatively, you can purchase services separately.
-Recommendation purchase MS O365 E3 licence
+Recommendation purchase MS O365 E3 license.

 Part One - Create a Form and SharePoint List.